Daichi09/ClipboardTTS/readme.md

 ﻿# ClipboardTTS

 Send the text in your Clipboard to Microsoft's Text-to-Speech Engine.
-Useful for Visual Novel Text Hookers that send foriegn game text to the clipboard.
+Useful for Visual Novel Text Hookers that send foreign game text to the clipboard.
 Can be easily launched via an AutoHotkey script.

 ## Getting Started